IPAMS/IDSimPy/docs/usersguide/trajectory.rst

     # yields: True

-How the positions are stored depends if it is a static or a variable trajectory:
+How the positions are stored depends on whether it is a static or a variable trajectory:

 For **static** trajectories, the positions are stored in a three dimensional Numpy array.
 The particle index is the first dimension, the spatial dimension (``x``, ``y``, ``z``) is the second and the time steps are the third dimension.
 Thus, for example a static trajectory with an ensemble of 6 particles with 20 time steps would have a positions array with the shape ``(6, 3, 20)``.

-For **variable** trajectories, the positions are stored as ``list`` of individual Numpy arrays, one per time step, which store the positions of the particles in the individual time step.
+For **variable** trajectories, the positions are stored as ``list`` of individual Numpy arrays, one per time step.
+Each array stores the positions of the particles in the individual time step.
 The dimensions in the time step specific arrays are the particle index as first, and the spatial dimension as second dimension.
 Thus, a simulation with 3 time steps with 2, 5 and 9 particles in the first, second and third time step would have the shape:

 .. code-block:: python